 Leg and foot wounds are painful and especially prone to infection since they are so close to perching areas that harbor bacteria.
 Keep the wounds clean and bandaged.
 We recommend that you check on the wounds at least daily.
 Rinse the wound with Vet Aid Spray.
 Cover with sterile gauze and hold the gauze in place with vet wrap.
 Make a short tab in the vet wrap as a deterrent for your pet to chew.

-So, in conclusion, there are a number of reasons why your beloved parrot may be biting its feet.
-Always seek avian veterinarian advice, treat the underlying cause and wounds and exploring providing a barrier such as UnRuffledRX Bird Collars.
+In conclusion, there are a number of reasons why your beloved parrot may be biting its feet.
+Always seek avian veterinarian advice, treat the underlying cause, and discuss solutions with your avian vet.

 Comments will be approved before showing up.